 This will bring more possibilities that students will be able to continue their education no matter both in a classroom or remote/online class setting.

 The digital hurdle

 Accurate data is essential to allocate the limited fund and maximize it.
-According to DepEd, 87% have laptops or desktop computers at home, 13% do not.
+According to DepEd, 87% have laptops or desktop computers at home, and 13% do not.
 Even with computer gadget equipment, only 41% have an internet connection.

 Computer gadgets for students and teachers

 Some local government sectors and municipalities are allocating funds to buy laptops and tablets for both students and teachers.
 The investment may be worth it as this seems to be the new normal in classroom education worldwide.

 Some parents choose not to enroll their children because of the COVID risk.
 Others are hoping for this kind of government support so they can transition to homeschooling.
 Unfortunately, homeschooling may not be for everyone, even with gadgets because of the lack of training.